rayhog/aviator-jekyll-template/_documentation/Nodes_Rel.md

   #### About Attributes

-  An attribute is an named value that is stored under a node.  <br>
+  An attribute is an named value that stores data for a node.  <br>
   For example, `{"product" : "Excel"}` <br> Relationships can also have attributes.